-MTH 101 MATH FOR ELEMENTARY TEACHERS I (F,W,S) 3(3-0-0)
+MATH 125 MATHEMATICS FOR ELEMENTARY TEACHERS I (F) 3(3-0-0)

-A course designed for students majoring in elementary teaching.
+The first of a sequence of two courses designed for students majoring in elementary teaching.
 Topics include problem solving, sets, numeration systems, fractions, decimals, and the development of our number system from the set of natural numbers through the set of real numbers.
 Emphasis is placed on the use of physical representations (manipulatives) for teaching mathematics.

-PREREQUISITE: MTH 111, Beginning Algebra, or COMPASS Algebra score of 46 or ACT mathematics score of 21 or higher
+PREREQUISITE(S): MATH 110 (or equivalent) with a grade of "C" or higher or COMPASS mathematics score of 146 or higher, ACT mathematics score of at least 21. (formerly MTH 101)

-MTH 102 MATH FOR ELEMENTARY TEACHERS II (W) 3(3-0-0)
+(W) MATH 126 MATHEMATICS FOR ELEMENTARY TEACHERS II 3(3-0-0)